Diordany/factorio-ember-autopilot/README.md

 ## Path DFS

-With the DSF strategy, the agent follows branches as far as it possible can, which is a big problem for vast or infinite search spaces [[1]](#1) (like the Factorio world):
+With the DFS strategy, the agent follows branches as far as it possible can, which is a big problem for vast or infinite search spaces [[1]](#1) (like the Factorio world):

 <img src="doc/img/dfs-nightmare.png" height="300" />